8 Best Impact Drivers of 2026

 Pros

-- Only complete kit in this roundup — battery, charger, and tool in the box ready to drive screws the moment you open it
+• Only complete kit in this roundup — driver, 2Ah battery, charger, and belt hook in one box ready to work the moment you open it

 Cons